Every person is unique!

 Is the cordyceps dangerous?

 "I suffered from my cold feet all the time.
-At night, I could only ever fall asleep if I put on stockings.
-On top of that, I had a depressive mood.
+I could only fall asleep at night if I put on socks.
+I also had a depressive mood.
 My doctor wanted to prescribe me antidepressants.
 But when I took Cordyceps, I finally found a solution.
-I became more efficient and my mood is excellent.
+I have become more productive and my mood is excellent.
 My sexuality has also been stimulated."

 Effect / Fields of application